iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 **Technical Approach**

 This project follows a structured business intelligence pipeline that ensures all reported metrics are accurate, traceable, and decision-ready.
-The solution combines SQL-based data engineering with Power Query transformations and a star-schema model to support scalable, high-performance analytics.
+The solution combines SQL-based data engineering with Power Query transformations and a star-schema data model to support scalable, high-performance analytics.

-For the full SQL-based data cleaning, feature engineering, and KPI computation logic, see the dedicated documentation here: [View SQL Pipeline](https://github.com/iamapilotstar/CommercePulse-Sales-Intelligence/tree/main/SQL%20Data%20Cleaning%20and%20Analysis)
+For the full SQL-based data cleaning, feature engineering, and KPI computation logic, view the complete SQL pipeline documentation here:  [View SQL Pipeline](https://github.com/iamapilotstar/CommercePulse-Sales-Intelligence/tree/main/SQL%20Data%20Cleaning%20and%20Analysis)

 **Data Engineering, Modeling & Data Preparation:**

-• This project follows a structured business intelligence pipeline which ensures that all reported metrics are accurate, traceable and decision-ready.

-• I designed a star schema data model with a centralized fact table connected via **one-to-many** relationships to multiple dimension tables (Product, Customer, Promotion, Calendar) along with **single directional filtering**.
-This architecture enables efficient slicing.
+• I designed a star schema data model with a centralized fact table connected via one-to-many relationships to multiple dimension tables (Product, Customer, Promotion, Calendar), using single-directional filtering.
+This architecture enables efficient slicing and aggregation.

-• To guarantee analytical trust, I implemented transaction-level validation tables that reconcile raw records with aggregated KPIs.
-This step ensures that all dashboard metrics are mathematically correct and auditable.
+• To guarantee analytical trust, I implemented transaction-level validation logic to reconcile raw records with aggregated KPIs.
+This ensures that all dashboard metrics are mathematically correct and auditable.

-• All transformations, cleaning steps, and feature engineering were implemented using Power Query, allowing the dataset to be standardized, structured, and optimized for BI reporting.
+• All transformations, cleaning steps, and feature engineering were implemented using both Power Query and SQL, allowing the dataset to be standardized, structured, and optimized for BI reporting.

-• I utilized SQL for data extraction, Power Query Editor for data transformation, and implemented a star-schema data model to optimize analytical performance and usability.

-• The star schema consists of a centralized fact table containing transactional sales records, connected via one-to-many relationships to multiple dimension tables such as Product, Customer, Promotion, City, and Calendar.
+• This dual-layer approach ensures consistency between backend transformations and frontend visual reporting

 **Why Star Schema?**

-• **Faster query performance:** All dimension tables connect directly to the fact table which reduces join complexity and enabling quicker aggregations and dashboard responsiveness.
+• **Faster query performance:** All dimension tables connect directly to the fact table which reduces join complexity and enables quicker aggregations and dashboard responsiveness.

 • **Simpler and intuitive analysis:** Makes slicing and filtering by product, city, promotion and time straightforward for both BI tools and business users.